-Fig. 11 SysML visualization of isolated use case steps
+Fig. 11 SysML visualization of simplified use case steps

-More isolated use cases like this one will be defined, where we go more into detail regarding the robotic process implementation, assuming with this approach we will progressively put together the building blocks required to complete most of the operations for the final (full) use case.
+More simplified use cases like this one will be defined, where we go more into detail regarding the robotic process implementation, assuming that with this approach we will progressively put together the building blocks required to complete most of the operations for the final (full) use case.